patrickmt/mdloader/README.md

 This will create a `build` directory with the compiled executable and required applet-*.bin files.
 Run `./build/mdloader` to test.
+Note that the target MCU applet file must exist in the directory the executable is called from.

 ## Usage
 ```